 When you know the hiring manager’s name

-The purpose of a cover letter is to reach and impress the hiring manager.
-Using their name in your cover letter salutation increases your chances of being invited for an interview, because it shows them you took the time to find their name.
+Using the hiring manager’s name in your cover letter salutation increases your chances of being invited for an interview, because it shows them you took the time to find their name.

-Finally, if the hiring manager has a professional title, use this in your cover letter greeting to show you’ve done your research:
+Finally, if the hiring manager has an academic or professional title, use this in your cover letter greeting to show you’ve done your research:

 When their gender is unknown